XingangPan/SCNN/README.md

 - Spatial CNN enables explicit and effective spatial information propagation between neurons in the same layer of a CNN.
 - It is extremly effective in cases where objects have strong shape priors like the long thin continuous property of lane lines.
-vgg16+SCNN outperforms resnet101 on lane detection.
+VGG16+SCNN outperforms ResNet101 on lane detection.

 ### Requirements
 - [Torch](http://torch.ch/docs/getting-started.html), please follow the installation instructions at [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch).
-- matlab (for tools/prob2lines)
+- Matlab (for tools/prob2lines), version R2014a or later.
-- opencv (for tools/lane_evaluation)
+- Opencv (for tools/lane_evaluation), version 2.4.8 (later 2.4.x should also work).
 - Hardware:
 For testing, GPU with 3G memory suffices.
 For training, we recommend 4xGPU with 12G memory.